mattiacroci8-ctrl/fx-pairs-eurusd-gbpusd/README.md

-FX Pairs Trading: EUR/USD – GBP/USD
+#FX Pairs Trading: EUR/USD – GBP/USD

-This repository presents a pairs trading backtest on the EUR/USD and GBP/USD FX spot rates using rolling hedge ratios, spread mean-reversion signals, and regime filtering.
+This repository contains a pairs trading backtest on the EUR/USD and GBP/USD FX spot rates.
-The project is designed as a quantitative research study, with a focus on methodology, robustness, and bias control rather than performance optimization.
+The project is presented as a quantitative research study, focusing on methodology, robustness, and regime dependence rather than performance optimization.

 Overview